 This series is graphic, acrylic, minimal and explosive.
 It differs from the ink work in that it is inspired by music, film and dance.
 It's about capturing the action of a single gesture.
 It's abstraction in its purest form, spontaneous and rebellious and yet the armature for this work is disciplined and controlled.
 It is deconstruction and reconstruction.

-This is a new series inspired by fragmented rock forms and micro-biology.
-The architectural format differs from my earlier work in that it has no conceived boundaries.
-Each installation is pieced together in an organic manner, some resembling microscopic cellular structures or chemical chains, others appear like collection of random fragments of stone.
+This is the most recent series inspired by fragmented rock forms and micro-biology.
+The architectural framework differs from my earlier work in that it has no defined boundaries.
+Each installation is pieced together in a fluid, organic manner, some resembling microscopic cellular structures or chemical chains, others appear like collection of random fragments of stone.

-The final compositions of this body of work remains contradictory and experimental.
+The final unique compositions within each body of work remain contradictory and experimental.
 This is what allows each series to continue on as an investigation...and a self-perpetuating act of compulsive mark making.